oreohive/oreohive.org/web/static/terms/r1-0-0/Terms-&-Ethics-of-Use-182e-r1.0.0.md

 ***This section details the possibility for the termination of your use of our products, services, experiences or assets, and the right we reserve to have this happen at our own discretion, within reason.***

-We may terminate or suspend your account and bar access to our products, services or assets immediately, without prior notice or liability, under our sole discretion, for any reason whatsoever and without limitation, including but not limited to a breach of Terms & Ethics of Use.
+We may terminate or suspend your account and bar access to our products, services or assets immediately, without prior notice or liability, under our sole discretion, for any reason whatsoever and without limitation, including but not limited to a breach of oreohive Source No-AI-Training License.

 If you wish to terminate your account, you may simply discontinue using our services, products or assets and contact us via our official contact information with a request to delete the account and appropriate associated information if you wish.

-### All provisions of Terms (our Terms & Ethics of Use) which by their nature should survive termination shall survive termination, including, without limitation, ownership provisions, warranty disclaimers, indemnity and limitations of liability.
+### All provisions of Terms (our oreohive Source No-AI-Training License) which by their nature should survive termination shall survive termination, including, without limitation, ownership provisions, warranty disclaimers, indemnity and limitations of liability.

 # 20. - **Governing laws and legislation**

-***This section details our pledge to comply with governing laws and legislation protecting, governing, regulating and being enforced upon organisations of our originating country, the United Kingdom, along with those of the European Union (EU), regardless of these Terms & Ethics of Use.***
+***This section details our pledge to comply with governing laws and legislation protecting, governing, regulating and being enforced upon organisations of our originating country, the United Kingdom, along with those of the European Union (EU), regardless of these oreohive Source No-AI-Training License.***

 These Terms shall be governed and construed in accordance with the laws of United Kingdom, which governing law applies to agreement without regard to its conflict of law provisions.
 We also wish to stay entirely in accordance with rules set out by the European Union (EU), for we respect the dedication to consumer protections the EU and its guidelines seem to demonstrate and put in place.
-Should it be the case that our Terms & Ethics of use, or any such documents or agreements we publish, do not fall in accordance with and compliance with the rules, laws and / or guidelines of either the United Kingdom (UK) or the European Union (EU), please notify us at your earliest convenience.
+Should it be the case that our oreohive Source No-AI-Training License, or any such documents or agreements we publish, do not fall in accordance with and compliance with the rules, laws and / or guidelines of either the United Kingdom (UK) or the European Union (EU), please notify us at your earliest convenience.
-These Terms & Ethics of Use are to be ‘watered down’, so to speak, for compliance with the UK’s and EU’s laws, guidelines and pieces of legislation, and brought into effect to degrees that remain in compliance with these UK and EU guidelines.
+These oreohive Source No-AI-Training License are to be ‘watered down’, so to speak, for compliance with the UK’s and EU’s laws, guidelines and pieces of legislation, and brought into effect to degrees that remain in compliance with these UK and EU guidelines.

-Our failure to enforce any right or provision of these Terms & Ethics of Use should not and will not be considered a waiver of those rights.
+Our failure to enforce any right or provision of these oreohive Source No-AI-Training License should not and will not be considered a waiver of those rights.

 If any provision of these Terms is held to be invalid or unenforceable by a court, the remaining provisions of these Terms will remain in effect.
-These Terms & Ethics of Use constitute the entire agreement between us regarding our service(s) and supersede and replace any prior agreements we might have had between us regarding our service(s).
+These oreohive Source No-AI-Training License constitute the entire agreement between us regarding our service(s) and supersede and replace any prior agreements we might have had between us regarding our service(s).

 # 23. - **Changes to products and services**